mdn/content/files/en-us/web/css/text-spacing-trim/index.md

 ### `text-spacing-trim` value comparison

-This example compares the effect of four different `text-spacing-trim` properties, applying them to four identical paragraphs so you can see the visual differences betwene each one.
+This example compares the effect of four different `text-spacing-trim` properties, applying them to four identical paragraphs so you can see the visual differences between each one.

 #### HTML